Kartik-Lohar/Image_Caption_Generator_WebApp/README.md

 Step - 11: Analysing our model performance using a metrics BERT Score which is mainly used for analysing output in text.

-Result: We successfully created a WebApp of Image caption generator with Bert Score 95%.
+Result: We successfully created a WebApp of Image caption generator with Bleu Score 95%.